 In 1999 the Bemidji School district was building a new elementary school in the Nymore neighborhood and looking to sell the old school building and property.
 One popular idea was to donate the property to the Red Cross.
 Steve felt impressed of the Lord to bid for the property, offering $35,000 (for insurance purposes – the building is valued at about 2 million dollars, and the property occupies an entire city block).
 Although at first the school board seemed set to go with the Red Cross, by the final vote several members had changed their minds and it was unanimously awarded to Mt.
 Zion.

 After several elders left in 2005, Steve asked John Parsons and Rocky Coffin to serve in leadership – John was an evangelist sent from Scotland to minister in America, who was making his home in Bemidji at the time; Rocky is a seasoned elder who pastored a small country church for seven years and served in eldership, campus ministry, and Bible study leader roles previous to that.
 In 2010, Rocky was asked to come on staff as associate pastor.
+(Learn more about Rocky and our other current staff at our Staff page!)

 After his wife Chris died in 2013, John Parsons remarried in 2014 to Terry Jahner, a worship leader and prophetic psalmist with a traveling ministry; they are now based in North Dakota and travel around the country ministering in churches, camps, and conferences.
+We greatly appreciate the decade’s worth of calm leadership, wise counsel, and zeal for the gospel that John brought during his sojourn here.

 One of Pastor Steve’s burdens over the years has been to see the Church at large come together as the body of Christ, particularly to remember the “feasts of the Lord” – Passover, Pentecost, and the Feast of Tabernacles.
 Mt.
 Zion has therefore sought to commemorate these events on its own or through joint events with other churches, hosting or participating in Passover seder meals, conferences, and concerts of prayer.